kevinding0218/InterviewDocuments/Q and A/Interview - Web API.md

 	- **Autofac -> InstancePerRequest()**
 		- Application types like ASP.NET Core naturally lend themselves to “request” type semantics.
 You have the ability to have a sort of “singleton per request.”
 		- Instance per request builds on top of instance per matching lifetime scope by providing a well-known lifetime scope tag, a registration convenience method, and integration for common application types.
 Behind the scenes, though, it’s still just instance per matching lifetime scope.
+3. **AddScoped**
+- Objects are same through the request
-3. **AddScoped** - same within a request, but different across different requests lifetime services are created once per request within the scope.
+- same within a request, but different across different requests lifetime services are created once per request within the scope.
 It is equivalent to Singleton in the current scope.
 	- **Autofac -> SingleInstance()**
 		- One instance is returned from all requests in the root and all nested scopes
 	> eg. in MVC it creates 1 instance per each http request but uses the same instance in the other calls within the same web request.